dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-A good example in my opinion how it would be easier for a developer to grasp the relationship between a Docker image and a Docker container is, if you think about the Object Oriented programming concepts.
+A good example in my opinion how it would be easier for a developer to better grasp the relationship between a Docker image and a Docker container is, if you think about the Object Oriented programming concepts.

 In OOP you have classes that specifies the data structure and the behaviour of your objects.
 It's a template/blueprint for your objects.